typesandtimes/tale/_posts/2020-01-10-decade-dilemma.md

 ---
 layout: post-with-image
 title: "How to Periodize History: 2020 and the Decade Dilemma"
 excerpt: "Does 2020 begin a new decade?
-To answer this question we must consult the pope, the Kaiser, the census, a hockey player, and ISO 8601."
+To answer this question we must consult the Pope, the Kaiser, the census, a hockey player, and ISO 8601."
+draft: true
 image:
   filename:  "decade/new-century-cartoon-boomer.jpg"
   alt:       "Illustration on the front page of the 1 January 1901 issue of The Washington Times."

-date: 2020-01-01
+date: 2020-01-10
 author: "Scott Kilpatrick"
 ---